AdarshRazor/Sorting_Algorithms/bubble_sort/README.md

 It is an sorting algorithm.
 Where the larger elements sort down to last and the smaller ones comes first.

-Sometimes its refer to as sinking sort, where the bubble which is lighter than water comes to the top and the heavier items sinks to the down bottom.
+Sometimes its refer to as sinking sort, where the bubble which is lighter comes to the top and the heavier items sinks to the down bottom.

 ## Implementation